Misses are Just Warm-ups – Part Two

 as well as AJ’s Mental Approach toward producing these World Record Numbers.

 It truly is a look into the MIND OF A CHAMPION!

 - Diesel Mindset – Misses are Just Warm-ups

 - How to Build Hand Strength: Blob Lifting

 - Grip Strength Training – Block Weight Lifting

 - First Blobs.
 Now Globs?
 WTF???

 This entry was posted on Wednesday, April 27th, 2011 at 11:00 am and is filed under feats, feats of strength, grip strength, grip strength blob, how to build pinch strength, how to improve grip strength, your daily inspiration.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.